 Pain after a massage?

 Pain after a massage not exactly what you would want.
 Even though you should feel sensationally fantastic after the massage and days to follow.
-Most people feel more energetic, confident, relaxed, looser, more flexible, their pain goes away etc. In rare cases also you might feel a little weird the next day. r sore and this is what I will discuss in this post.
+Most people feel more energetic, confident, relaxed, looser, more flexible, their pain goes away, etc. In rare cases also you might feel a little weird the next day.
+Some People are sore and this is what I will discuss in this post.

 Feeling pain after a massage?
 Wondering is it normal to feel sore?
 How long will it last? is there anything you can do about it?
 Did the therapist hurt you?
 Should you go to a doctor etc?